KartikDevSharma/Python_automation/README.md

 The GitHub Trends Analyzer is a powerful tool that provides insights into trending repositories on GitHub.
 It allows users to discover popular projects, track language trends, and stay updated with the latest developments in the open-source community.

-#### Features:
-- 📈 Fetch and analyze trending repositories from GitHub
-- 🌍 Filter trends by programming language
-- 📅 Customizable date ranges for trend analysis
-- 📊 Generate insightful visualizations and reports
-- 🔔 Set up alerts for specific trending topics or repositories

-#### Tech Stack:
-- Python 3.8+
-- Requests library for API interactions
-- Pandas for data manipulation
-- Matplotlib and Seaborn for data visualization
-- GitHub API

 [View Project](link-to-project-folder-or-readme)

 ## 🚀 Getting Started